smgpulse007/ollama_poc/README.md

 - No data is sent to external services
 - Docker container provides isolation
 - Temporary files are properly cleaned up
+- RHEL 9 base image provides enterprise-grade security features
+- Container runs with minimal privileges
+- Network access is restricted to localhost only

 ## 📝 License